An Tóstal: Hockey

-Bowl of Light
+Incidents

-The 1953 Bowl of Light vandalism incident was linked to the An Tóstal.
+The 1953 "Bowl of Light" vandalism incident was linked to the An Tóstal.
 The Bowl of Light, erected in the centre of the O'Connell Bridge, was an artwork that was part of the An Tóstal movement in 1953.
 Anthony Babington Wilson was fined £48 in 1953 for throwing the Bowl of Light into the River Liffey.
-The politician Colm Gallagher remarked, on the Bowl of Light, in 1953 that, 'O’Connell Bridge has been spoiled by the ‘slab of concrete’ and it was a disgrace to the city to see workmen using shovels during recent weeks to remove the water from the various openings.'.
+The politician Colm Gallagher remarked, on the Bowl of Light, in 1953 that, "O'Connell Bridge has been spoiled by the 'slab of concrete' and it was a disgrace to the city to see workmen using shovels during recent weeks to remove the water from the various openings".

 An Tóstal - Drumshanbo

-Drumshanbo in County Leitrim have the distinction of being the only place that An Tóstal has continued to run every year since 1953.
-Recent years has seen events have been held over a week, with events such as the Stylish Silage in the village, other events include Music performances, Fishing and Art workshops, Poetry readings, Motorbike stunts, Table Quiz, Water sports etc.
+Drumshanbo in County Leitrim has the distinction of being the only place that An Tóstal has continued to run every year since 1953.
+Recent years has seen events have been held over a week, with events such as the "Stylish Silage" in the village.
+Other events include music performances, fishing and art workshops, poetry readings, motorbike stunts, a table quiz and water sports activities.